Let’s not kid ourselves…

 I also like that you can hook it up to external speakers or plug in your headphones.

-What counts against the Musitrend in my opinion is the fact that you can’t turn the internal speakers off if you’re using external speakers.
-Seems like a simple thing for Musitrend to design under the hood.
+What counts against the Musitrend, in my opinion, is the fact that you can’t turn the internal speakers off if you’re using external speakers.
+It seems like a simple thing for Musitrend to design under the hood.
 So I’m disappointed there.

 The Victrola Modern Record Player has really impressed me.
 Okay, so the speakers aren’t built in.
 But the ones you get are 50 watts.
 Way more power than any of the internal speakers of the other units.

 The Bluetooth to smart device connectivity is a nice to have.
 Especially when you think that you’ll be playing your tracks through those 50 watt speakers.

 And the internal phono preamp means you could hook this up to your home audio system too.
 So there’s a range of options when it comes to set up.
 Which in my opinion is a winner.

 The price tags on these record players are neck and neck so I don’t see this as anything to go by.
 But if I had to make a choice right now, I’d go with the Victrola Modern Record Player.